gabehollombe-aws/step-functions-workshop/website/content/_index.md

 To sum up, here is the workflow that we want to manage:

-- Check an applicant’s name and address against a service to detect if they’re suspicious or otherwise warrant review by a human before processing the account application
+- Check an applicant’s name and address against a service to detect if they’re suspicious or otherwise warrant review by a human before processing the account application.

 - If the name and address checks come back without any issues, then automatically approve the application.
 If we encounter an error trying to check the name or the address, flag the application as unprocessable and stop.
-Otherwise, if the name or address checks reveal a concern about the data, proceed to step 3
+Otherwise, if the name or address checks reveal a concern about the data, continue to the next step.

-- Flag the application for review by a human and pause further processing
+- Flag the application for review by a human and pause further processing.

-- Wait for a human to review the flagged application and make an approve or reject decision for the application
+- Wait for a human to review the flagged application and make an approve or reject decision for the application.

-- Approve or reject the application, as per the reviewer’s decision
+- Approve or reject the application, as per the reviewer’s decision.

 Here is a diagram to illustrate our this same workflow with boxes and arrows instead of words:
 ![Workflow collaboration](images/full-desired-workflow.png)